littletijn/spooky-view/README.md

 - Click the "Apps" category.
 - Click on the "Startup" option.
 - Set the slider to enabled for the Spooky View item in the list of apps.

+*How can I make high privileges apps (apps started as administrator) transparent?*

+When the app is installed from the Microsoft Store, MSIX or MSI:
+- Find the app in the start menu.
+- Right click on the app.
+- Click on the "Run as administrator" option.

+When the portable app is downloaded and extracted:
+- Find the executable of the app (SpookyView_version_Portable.exe).
+- Right click on the icon of the executable.
+- Click on the "Run as administrator" option.

 ## Building
 This project can be build with Visual Studio 2022.
 Install the "Desktop Development with C++" workload and the "C++ Windows XP Support for VS 2017 (v141) tools" component.
 Open the Solution file "SpookyView.sln" and build the SpookyView project within.